 Mol, A.P.J., Sonnenfeld, D.A., and Spaargaren, G., (eds.)
 2009, The Ecological Modernisation Reader: Environmental Reform in Theory and Practice, London and New York, Routledge

 Moran, D., et al. (2018).
-Quantifying the potential for consumer-oriented policy to reduce European and foreign carno emissions.
+Quantifying the potential for consumer-oriented policy to reduce European and foreign carbon emissions.
 Climate Policy, 20, Special issue.

 Natalini, D. (2019) ‘Gilets Jaunes may be the start of a worldwide revolt against climate action’.
 The Conversation, April 2019.